jharner/rspark/AWS/README.md

 2. Log into your account by clicking the 'My Account' dropdown at the top-right of the page and selecting the 'AWS Management Console' option.
 If you do not have an AWS account, click the "Create account" button at the top-right of the page.

 	** Image 2 **
-3. Once logged in, select 'EC2' from the section titled 'Compute'.
+3. Once logged in, click the 'All Services' dropdown and select 'EC2' from the section titled 'Compute'.

   ** Image 2 **
-4. Click 'Instances' located in the left sidebar.
+4. Click 'Instances' located in the left sidebar under the 'Instances' header.

 	** Image 3 & Image 4 **
 5. Ensure that have the 'N. Virginia' region selected in the top-right toolbar and click the blue 'Launch Instance' button.